User Handles for Node and Connector in Blazor Diagram Component

 How to change the style of the user handle

-You can change the style of the user handles with the specific properties of PathColor, BorderColor, BackgroundColor and BorderWidth.
-The following code explains how to customize the appearance of the user handles.
+You can enhance the visual appeal of user handles by customizing their appearance using specific properties such as PathColor, BorderColor, BackgroundColor, and BorderWidth.
+The following code demonstrates how to effectively modify the style of user handles to align with your design preferences and improve overall user interface aesthetics.

 The following code explains how to customize the appearance of the user handle.